PACMAN LHC

 Abstract

-Particle accelerator facilities have a wide range of operational needs when it comes to tuning, optimisation, and control.
-At the Large Hadron Collider (LHC) at CERN reducing the risks related to the high beam power by reducing the beam losses will lead to increase in particle collision rates and a deeperunderstanding of the physics mechanisms.
-In order to meet these sorts of demands, particle accelerators rely on interactions with control systems, on fine-tuning of machine settings by operators, online optimisation routines, and on databases of previous settings that were known to be optimal for some desired operating condition.
-We aim to bring Machine Learning (ML) to particle accelerator operation, in order to increase the performance.
+Particle accelerator facilities have a wide range of operational needs when it comes to tuning, optimization, and control.
+At the Large Hadron Collider (LHC) at CERN reducing the risks related to the high beam power by reducing the beam losses will lead to an increase in particle collision rates and a deeper understanding of the physics mechanisms.
+In order to meet these demands, particle accelerators rely on interactions with control systems, on fine-tuning of machine settings by operators, on online optimization routines, and on databases of previous settings that were known to be optimal for some desired operating condition.
+We aim to bring Machine Learning (ML) to particle accelerator operation to increase their performance.
 Each of the mentioned operational needs have corresponding ML-based approaches that could be used to supplement the existing workflows.
-In addition, new HL-LHC and FCC designs will be proposed based on the LHC findings and prepare for more effective novel FCC operation.
+In addition, new High-Luminosity LHC (HL-LHC) and the Future Circular Collider (FCC) designs will be proposed based on the LHC findings and prepared for more effective novel FCC operation.

 People